 Overdentures

-Overdentures are similar to traditional complete dentures but are designed to fit over a few remaining natural teeth or dental implants.
-This provides additional stability and support for the dentures, making them more comfortable and functional.
-Overdentures can also help preserve the jaw’s bone structure, preventing further bone loss.
+Overdentures are similar to traditional complete dentures but fit over a few remaining natural teeth or dental implants.
+This provides more stability and support for the dentures so they feel more comfortable and functional.
+Overdentures can also help preserve the jaw’s bone structure to prevent further bone loss.

-To begin with, we will take impressions of any remaining teeth.
+First, we’ll take impressions of any remaining teeth.
 If you’re getting traditional dentures, we’ll also take impressions of the gums so that the dentures fit and suction them properly.
 The lab uses these to craft your dentures and ensure they fit your smile perfectly.
 It takes around 2-3 weeks to receive your dentures.
-We’ll fit them in the office, adjusting anything that needs it.
+Then we’ll fit them in the office and make adjustments as needed.

 For implant-supported dentures, we start with implant post-placement.
 We insert titanium implant posts directly into the jawbone.
 We’ll fit you with a temporary restoration while the implants heal.
-They require at least 3-6 months to fully fuse with your jawbone, giving you the needed stability.
-The lab will create a permanent replacement to attach to the dental implant posts.
+They require at least 3-6 months to fully fuse with your jawbone for stability.
+Then our local dental lab will create a permanent replacement to attach to the dental implant posts.

 Traditional Vs. Implant Dentures

-Traditional dentures are removable appliances custom-made to fit a person’s mouth.
-They are typically made from a combination of acrylic and metal and are held in place by suction, adhesive, or metal clasps.
-Traditional dentures can replace a few or a full set of teeth and are generally more affordable than implant dentures.
-However, traditional dentures may not fit as securely as implant dentures and can sometimes cause discomfort or irritation if they do not fit properly.
+Traditional dentures are removable appliances custom-made to fit your mouth.
+They’re made from a combination of acrylic and metal and are held in place by suction, adhesive, or metal clasps.
+Traditional dentures can replace a few or a full set of teeth and are often more affordable than implant dentures.

-Implant dentures, on the other hand, are a more permanent solution for tooth loss.
-Implant dentures are fixed in place using dental implants, which are titanium screws that are surgically placed into the jawbone.
-The dentures are attached to the implants, providing a secure and stable fit.
-Implant dentures are more expensive than traditional dentures, but they offer several benefits that make them a preferred choice for many individuals.
+Implant dentures are a more permanent solution for tooth loss.
+These dentures are fixed in place using dental implants, which are titanium screws that are surgically placed into the jawbone.
+The dentures are attached to the implants for a secure fit.
+While implant dentures are more expensive than traditional dentures, they offer several benefits that make them a preferred choice for many patients.

 Another advantage of implant dentures is their comfort and convenience.
-Traditional dentures can sometimes cause discomfort or sore spots, especially if they do not fit properly.
-Implant dentures, however, are custom-made to fit each individual’s mouth, ensuring a comfortable and secure fit.
-Implant dentures also require less maintenance than traditional dentures, as you don’t need to remove them for cleaning or soaking.
+Traditional dentures can sometimes cause discomfort or sore spots if they don’t fit properly.
+Implant dentures are custom-made to fit each individual for and secure fit.
+Implant dentures also require less maintenance.
+You don’t need to remove them for cleaning or soaking.

-In terms of aesthetics, implant dentures provide a more natural and lifelike appearance than traditional dentures.
-Implant dentures closely resemble natural teeth and are custom-made to match the individual’s existing teeth in size, shape, and color.
-This results in a more seamless and natural-looking smile, which can boost a person’s confidence and self-esteem.
+Implant dentures provide a more natural and lifelike appearance.
+We make custom dentures to match your teeth in size, shape, and color.
+This results in a more seamless look, which can boost your confidence and self-esteem.

 How long do dentures last?